MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/add-index.md

 ## Extend standard indexes

-You can extend standard indexes and add more (included) columns but there are some conditions:
+You can extend standard indexes and add additional (included) columns but there are some conditions:

 +	The index is non-clustered.
 +	The index is not unique.